Turbidity Barriers 101 – Understanding The Basics

 Floating Baffle/Bedload Baffle System

 Baffle systems are flow control devices that prevent the migration of silt and turbidity from predefined structures.
 By increasing retention time and decreasing the amount of TSS (Total Suspended Solids), these systems increase water quality, keeping the project in compliance with regulations.

 Deep Water Turbidity Curtains

-Many standard turbidity barriers are designed for depths of ten meters or less.
-However deep water curtains are custom designed to effectively withstand the conditions of depths beyond ten meters.
+Many standard turbidity barriers are appropriate for depths of ten meters or less.
+However, the custom design of deep water curtains effectively withstands the conditions of depths beyond ten meters.

 Moon Pool Curtains

 A moon pool, also known as a wet dock, is an underwater opening in a marine platform or drilling vessel.
 The custom barriers used for moon pools are often designed in collaboration with the contractor.
-Hung from the marine platforms, moon pool curtains are configured to completely enclose a dredge site creating a containment cell.
+Hung from the marine platforms, the configuration of moon pool curtains completely encloses a dredge site, creating a containment cell.

 Dredge Barge Silt Curtain

 This barrier’s design specifically contains sediment and solids displaced by barge dredging operations.
 The system mounts to the barge and can move with it.
 A dredge barge slit curtain can accommodate hydraulic or mechanical clamshell dredging while effectively protecting the surrounding areas.

 Fish Exclusion Barrier

 The use of this barrier keeps a project running and in compliance during the spawning or migration of fish.
 It extends from the water’s surface to the bottom and its mesh-like material allows water to flow freely while protecting all sizes of fish and keeping them away from the work area.

 Jellyfish barriers are ideal for use in resort or water sports areas.
 As the name implies, these barriers protect swimmers from stinging jellyfish.

-In addition to the type of turbidity barrier, a range of parameters impact its effectiveness.
-These include the construction and deployment of the barrier, both of which are impacted by the aquatic environment in which it is deployed.
+In addition to the type of turbidity barrier, several parameters impact its effectiveness.
+For example, the aquatic environment impacts both the construction and deployment of the barrier.

 Anchoring and Moorings